Jana Riess: Early life and education

 As she describes in her own autobiographical writings, Riess was born in the Midwestern United States, and has an older brother, John.
 She and her mother Phyllis were, per her description, abandoned by her father without warning in 1984, by which time her brother was on his own.
 Riess has described her father, who died at age 71 in Mobile, Alabama, in October 2010, as "an angry atheist" and her mother as "considerably more charitable but no more interested in organized religion."

-Riess has a Bachelor's degree from Wellesley College, a Master's degree in theology from the Princeton Theological Seminary, and a PhD in American Religious studies from Columbia University.
+Riess has a Bachelor's degree from Wellesley College, a Master's degree in theology from the Princeton Theological Seminary, and a PhD in American Religious history from Columbia University.

 Career

-Riess is an expert on religion in literature.
-As of this date, Riess is a Religion and American Studies professor at Miami University in Oxford, Ohio.

 From 1999 to 2008 she was the religion book editor for Publishers Weekly.

 A member of the LDS Church, Riess has spoken at Brigham Young University Women's Conference and other gatherings of the LDS Church, as well as professional conferences.